dliggat/fab_aws/README.md

 ## 2) Render CloudFormation JSON

-`cf-toolkit` converts CloudFormation YAML from `cloudformation/` into JSON, and injects configuration state from `config/` along the way.
+`cf_toolkit` converts CloudFormation YAML from `cloudformation/` into JSON, and injects configuration state from `config/` along the way.
 Final output appears at `_output/`.

 This is all convention driven, based on filename: configuration from `config/downtime_notifier.yaml` is injected into a CloudFormation-YAML template at `cloudformation/downtime_notifier.yaml.jinja`, and rendered out as CloudFormation-JSON at `_output/downtime_notifier.template`: